andres-s/analytics-with-r/r-for-data-integrity.md

 No RAM, no R
 ------------

-*   32 bit R has a limit of 2 GB, even supposing a 64 bit executable, won't be able to crunch datasets bigger than 4 GB (if that) on most machines.
+*   If it doesn't fit into memory, you're going to have to get creative.
+    For our current machines, this means datasets bigger than 5 GB (if that).

 Core R is... weird